Great War at Sea:

 Secret Treaties is an expansion book based on those plans, for Great War at Sea: Mediterranean Ultimate Edition.
 It’s not a complete game: you’ll need Mediterranean Ultimate to play any or all of the scenarios (and only Mediterranean Ultimate).

-You get 80 new playing pieces: 60 “long” ship pieces and 20 normal-sized square ones.
+You get 70 new “long” ship pieces, die-cut and silky-smooth.
 And there are plenty of new ships to play with, starting with the all-big-gun battleship designed by Vittorio Cuniberti in 1903 that started the whole Dreadnought Age thing.
-You also get the original dreadnought-style design of the Austrian battleship Radetzky, the proposed French dreadnought/semi-dreadnought hybrid (a dodrant-dreadnought?), Italian fast armored cruisers and many more.
+You also get the original dreadnought-style design of the Austrian battleship Radetzky, the proposed French dreadnought/semi-dreadnought hybrid (a dodrant-dreadnought?), Italian fast armored cruisers, Austrian coastal monitors and many more.

 And then there’s the story.
 You get 40 scenarios of Mediterranean action as Italy aligns with Austria-Hungary and Germany to battle the British and French, following the conduct of operations (at least initially) actually foreseen by the joint Triple Alliance planning staff.